JamesWoolfenden/terraform-bridgecrew-examples/README.md

 ## example_connected

-This examples show you creating a policy and then using it again some IaC.
+This examples shows you how to create a policy and then using it against some IaC.
-Check a terraform template against your current policy set:
+1. Check a Terraform template against your current policy set, buy running the Make target fail:

 ```bash
 make fail
 ```
+This template would provision an aws_instance of the instance_type *t3.medium*.

-Then we'll add a new policy that checks the instance size of a aws_instance resource is "t3.micro".
+Then we add a new policy that checks that the instance size of the aws_instance resource is "t3.micro", run the Make Target policy:

 ```bash
 make policy
 ```

-Once the policy is deployed you can test it again with:
+Once the policy is deployed you can test it again with previous Make fail target:

 ```bash
 make fail
 ```

-And you should see:
+And you should see (In your Checkov output):

 ```bash
 Check: james_aws_1636551748078: "Ensure Developers use the AWS free tier"